 |✔ Good scalability|

-Microsoft Teams is a new messenger tool that is part of the Office 365 Business Suite.
+Microsoft Teams is a new messenger tool that is part of the Microsoft 365 Apps for business Suite.
 When Qi Lu, EVP of Microsoft’s applications and services group wanted to buy Slack, Microsoft founder Bill Gates had other ideas.
 Instead, he wanted to develop a new version of Skype for Business as an alternative to Slack.
 Microsoft announced the project at the end of 2016.
 At the annual Microsoft Ignite conference in September 2017, it quickly became clear to the company what its users had already noticed in Skype for Business: Microsoft Teams had replaced the new version of Skype.
 In turn, Slack intensified its cooperation with Google.

 EVP (Earned Value Professional) is a certified title that was founded in 1956 by the Association for the Advancement of Cost Engineering (AACE International).
 The certificate is awarded to specialists in value-added management.
 To do so, you must meet certain ethical standards, pass a test, and have several years of education and work experience.